Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/usage.rst

 Add Movies or Images
 --------------------

-When adding a Movie or Movie+Audio\ :kbd:`LMB` LEFT CLICK to put the name of the file into the text box at the top; this selects a **single** file (like a movie)
+When adding a Movie or Movie+Audio :kbd:`LMB` to put the name of the file into the text box at the top; this selects a **single** file (like a movie)

 In the case of (numbered) image **sequences**, you have a choice: